jianxiaoguo/website/content/en/docs/users/registration.md

 ---
 title: Users and Registration
 linkTitle: Users and Registration
-description: Get started on Drycc today
+description: Learn how to register users and authenticate with Drycc Workflow
 weight: 2
 ---

-Workflow use the passport component to create and authorize users, it can config options for LDAP authentication or browse passport web site to register users.
+Workflow uses the passport component to create and authorize users.
+It can be configured for LDAP authentication or you can browse the passport website to register users.

 ## Login to Workflow